simoneSantoni/net-analysis-smm638/caseStudies/categoryEmergence/README.md

 # Context for the case study

-According to the prior literature and empirical evidence category-creating innovations show peculiar characteristics.
+According to the prior literature and empirical evidence category-creating innovations show peculiar characteristics[3].
 For example:

 - they have a high-risk and high-reward structure
 - product positioning poses peculiar marketing challenges